Home » Capabilities » Forming & Stamping

 We form both wire mesh/cloth and sheet metal – our engineers have experience with both.
 Forming wire mesh is an art as well as a science.
 It does not shape uniformly like sheet metal, because of the structure and open area of the mesh, and takes many years of experience to gain the know-how of how wire mesh behaves when formed.
 An experienced wire mesh toolmaker will know the best way to construct the die for the press in order to ensure a consistent flow with a repeatable form shaped every time.
 The toolmaker and production engineer work together and determine which type of press to use and whether to construct a single, progressive or compound die to form the component, depending on the shape, tolerances, and quantities to be formed.

-We have wide variety of capabilities to stamp or punch many different types of components and production requirements – ranging from small, batched runs to high volume production on our high speed, multi-station presses.
+We have a wide variety of capabilities to stamp or punch many different types of components and production requirements – ranging from small, batched runs to high-volume production on our high-speed, multi-station presses.

 The edges of the wire mesh/cloth sometimes need to be treated to prevent them from loosening (fraying) or to help with the mesh rigidity.
 The edging can also be used to attach the mesh to its final use.
 Types of edging processes we can do are

 Pleating – We can pleat wire mesh to different sizes (pleating is a type of fold formed through doubling the mesh back upon itself and securing it in place).
 This process allows for greater surface area and volume in a smaller area.

 Cylindrical production – we manufacture many different types of cylinders most often used as a support media for a filtration assembly.
 Perforated cylinders, mesh cylinders, or custom sheet metal blanked cylinders, our production engineers determine the most efficient method of production.

 We assemble many different components (flanges, end caps, cylinders, support media) to the mesh and produce a finished filtration or separation assembly using many of the capabilities you see listed on this website.